jz-lu/daqml/Data/Phase_data/Supplement/NumericalConvergence/README.md

 #### Plotting code
   <ul>
-    <li><code> convergence_plotting.py </code> plots the 3v8 convergence data alongside the XXZ_depth2 convergence data, in the 4 regimes for circuit type and noise on/off.
+    <li><code> convergence_plotting.py </code> averages the raw training loss data, and plots the 3v8 convergence data alongside the XXZ_depth2 convergence data, in the 4 regimes for circuit type and noise on/off.
        </li>

   </ul>